 Resources available to help a student find and prepare for an internship:

-- Students can utilize resources in the Center for Advising, Internships & Lifelong Career Development as early as their first-year.
+- Students can utilize resources in the Advising, Internships & Career Center as early as their first-year.
 From individualized appointments and drop-in hours, on- and off-campus programs, to online resources and alumni groups, students can work with the Center to explore opportunities and potential career paths, connect with alumni, and identify opportunities to meet their interests.

 - For INP specific questions, please contact Amity Fox, Associate Dean and Director of Internships.

 - Students should check Handshake for internship postings and watch for specific emails regarding announcements, opportunities, and application deadline dates.

 Registered Internship Notation Program (INP)

 - The student participates in an internship while registered with the Internship Notation Program (INP).
 INP enrollment should occur before starting the internship.
 Retroactive approval is not possible.

 - Register through Gateway.
 The INP staff coordinates all necessary paperwork and approvals with the INBM department.

 - For additional information on the INP, see the program’s website or contact Amity Fox, Director of Internship Programs.